-- Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Agency's Policy Prohibiting Physical, Emotional, and Sexual Abuse and Sexual Harassment of Clients in the Operations Manual - Agency Personnel Policy 240.
-Violence Prevention and Weapon-Free Workplace Policy - Agency Personnel Policy 213 Immediate Discharge - Interview with Program Director - Interview with Howard Center Human Resources staff - Interview with Howard Center Executive Director - Review of contract attachments ("Compliance with PREA")
+- 3 Vermont Statue Annotated (V.S.A), 128 Disciplinary action to be reported to the Office - Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Agency's Policy Prohibiting Physical, Emotional, and Sexual Abuse and Sexual Harassment of Clients in the Operations Manual - Agency Personnel Policy 240.
+Violence Prevention and Weapon-Free Workplace Policy

+- Agency Personnel Policy 212 Immediate Discharge - Interview with Program Director - Interview with Howard Center Human Resources Director - Interview with Howard Center Human Resources Specialist - Interview with Howard Center Executive Director - Review of contract attachments ("Compliance with PREA")

 All contractors and volunteers are subject to agency policies and protocols related to sexual abuse and harassment.
 All contractors and volunteers working at Park Street are required to sign an attachment to their contracts titled, "Compliance with the Prison Rape Elimination Act (PREA)."
 The requisite attachments state, "The Provider understands that failure to comply with the PREA requirements is grounds for immediate termination of the contract."
-Information derived from interviews and additional evidence described in Standard 115.376 of this report, support compliance with this PREA standard.
-To date, there have been no volunteers, interns, or contractors working at the Park Street Program who have violated these policies.
+The auditor reviewed the two completed and signed PREA forms (there are currently two contractors at Park Street).
+Interviews with agency leaders and the Park Street Program Director verified that violations of the signed agreement by contractors and volunteers would automatically result in prohibiting these individuals from working with program youth.